The Doombolt Chase: Plot summary

 The Doombolt is a top secret advanced missile guidance system designed by the Royal Navy.
 It consists of a concentrated radio beam which is meant to guide a missile unerringly to its target; by use of a special, inconspicuous sonar emission vessel, defence missiles buried in the sea bed around the British main isle are fired into the air, where the Doombolt beam takes over.
 However, the Navy's design was faulty, burning out the transmission beacons and subsequently causing the self-destruction of the missiles.
 Bayard, a former Navy scientist, has perfected the system by basing it on a two-beam transmission, collected and amplified at a central control station; but he intends to sell it to a foreign power for his own profit.
-For a demonstration, he intends to target the Fiddig Brey, a new nuclear-powered supertanker.
+For a demonstration, he intends to target the Fiddich Brae, a new nuclear-powered supertanker.
 Commander Wheeler's actions were motivated by the need to prevent Bayard from taking over the Navy's sonar trigger vessel (the sunken vessel), which, however, has already been replaced by the mystery boat in the Forbidden Zone.
 Only a few officers, including Wheeler and his superior Captain Hatfield (Peter Vaughan), are privy to the project, but there is suspicion of a mole inside the Navy's Doombolt project.
 Hugh Spencer, who sent the distress message to Wheeler, worked as an undercover spy against Bayard until he was discovered and captured.

 Richard, Lucy and Pete try to inform Navy HQ in Bristol, where they run into Vallance, who offers to take them to the CEO's cottage in the Brecon Beacons.
 During the ride Vallance lets slip some clues that reveal that he is Bayard's mole in the Navy Doombolt project.
 Richard and his friends flee immediately, with Vallance and Bayard's men, who are about to set up the first transmission beacon in the area, in pursuit.
 Distraught at learning that his son has been nearby and is now in danger, Commander Wheeler asks Hatfield for permission to find his son by himself.

 In the Beacons, Wheeler stumbles upon Bayard's operation and briefly frees Spencer before they are both recaptured, and after a long chase through the area Richard, Lucy and Pete are also caught.
 As the captives compare notes while the second beacon is transported to its destination (the Mendips, also called "Devil’s Jaws"), they learn the transmission angles for the beacons.
-Also, the youths have left some clues about what they have learned about the Doombolt project, but even with this information the Navy is helpless: since the beacons are small, locating them in these extensive areas proves to be impossible, and Bayard has taken steps to ensure that the Fiddig Brey remains ignorant to the danger.
+Also, the youths have left some clues about what they have learned about the Doombolt project, but even with this information the Navy is helpless: since the beacons are small, locating them in these extensive areas proves impossible, and Bayard has taken steps to ensure that the Fiddich Brae remains ignorant to the danger.